idiap/warca/README.md

 A demo of the matlab interface usage is given in examples/demo_VIPeR.m

 ### Issues with code
-Please contact me at cijose-at-idiap.ch
+Please contact me at josevancijo@gmail.com